At Fine Smiles Dental we see children of all ages and have dentists who are parents of young children themselves.

-When should we visit?
 We usually recommend an official visit at 2 years old.
 However, prior to this it is also nice for your kids to follow you to your own checkup appointments just to become familiar with the clinic without the pressure of getting into the chair themselves.
 As they warm up to us we may see if we can take a peek while they’re in your lap.

-What should I expect during our first visit?
 We like to keep things light and fun at the first appointment for your child.
 Typically we will offer them a ride in the chair, coax them to open wide (like a lion roaring) and count their teeth.
 We also review brushing habits, diet and keep an eye on the development of their jaws.
 If you have a child who takes a while to warm up don’t worry!
 We know that some children will hop straight in the chair and others will need a few visits to feel comfortable.
 We will be tailoring your visit to your child's temperament.
 At the end of the visit your child will also receive a show bag filled with goodies to remember us by.

-How can I make the visit fun and exciting for my child?
 Children like things that are familiar, so it helps to prep them a little with discussions at home about the dentist in the weeks leading up to your visit.
 Keep the topics light hearted and easy.
 Talk about counting their teeth, opening wide like a crocodile and riding in the special chair that goes up and down.
 Avoid negatives like fillings and extractions.
 We want them to feel the dentist is going to be a pleasant experience.

 It can be beneficial to read books or watch videos about visiting the dentist.
 This will be a good opportunity to open a conversation about their upcoming visit and what to expect.